 Richard B. Kendall’s practice focuses on complex litigation, and his experience spans more than three decades, several continents, and leading judicial and arbitration forums worldwide.

 A former federal prosecutor, Mr. Kendall has prevailed in every one of the dozens of civil trials and arbitrations in which he has served as lead counsel representing both the defense and plaintiff sides.
-Over time, he has become the go-to litigator and trial counsel for his clients, some of whom, like Paramount and MTV, he has represented for more than 25 years.
+Over time, he has become the go-to litigator and trial counsel for his clients, some of whom, like Paramount and MTV, that he has represented for more than 25 years.

 Mr. Kendall has argued and successfully resolved sophisticated, contentious, and unprecedented challenges to the First Amendment and the rights of privacy and publicity.
 He has argued on preemption of state consumer laws and environmental claims against the military before the U.S. Supreme Court.
-In addition, Mr. Kendall also litigated asset confiscation and recovery claims connected to the fall of Saigon and the overthrow of former Philippine President Ferdinand Marcos.
+In addition, Mr. Kendall also litigated asset confiscation and recovery claims that were connected to the fall of Saigon and the overthrow of former Philippine President Ferdinand Marcos.

 His courtroom background includes serving as lead trial counsel in dozens of trials and appeals in the federal and state courts, including two arguments before the U.S. Supreme Court.
 The Hollywood Reporter has recognized him as a Power Lawyer multiple years.
 The prestigious Chambers & Partners legal ranking organization quoted a client in 2016 as saying that Mr. Kendall is one of the West Coast’s “strongest litigators.”

-As a commercial litigator and advisor on transactional matters, Mr. Kendall represents major entertainment studios, leading media companies, securities, banking and financial institutions, and foreign governments in complex, sensitive, and high-stakes disputes and negotiations.
+As a commercial litigator and an advisor on transactional matters, Mr. Kendall represents major entertainment studios, leading media companies, securities, banking, and financial institutions, and foreign governments in complex, sensitive, and high-stakes disputes and negotiations.
 Current significant areas of his counsel include distribution rights battles, copyright, financing, and profit-participation disputes.